 (b) A copy of one of the following homestudies:

 (i) JFS 01673 "Assessment for Child Placement (homestudy)" (rev. 6/2011).

 (ii) A copy of the JFS 01692 "Application for Adoption of a Foster Child" (rev. 6/2009).

-(iii) The homestudy forms containing at a minimum the information required on the JFS 01673 for an adoptive parent(s) residing out of state.
+(iii) The out of state approved homestudy forms for an adoptive parent(s) residing out of state.

-(F) The PCSA shall complete the JFS 01451A "Title IV-E Adoption Assistance Eligibility Determination" (rev. 04/2010) and approve or deny the application within thirty working days after a completed application and all required documentation are provided to the PCSA.
+(G) The PCSA shall complete the adoption assistance eligibility determination in the statewide automated child welfare information system (SACWIS) and approve or deny the application within thirty working days after a completed application and all required documentation are provided to the PCSA.

-(H) The PCSA may obtain information to assist in determining AA eligibility from a variety of sources including:
+(H) The PCSA may obtain written verification and information to assist in determining AA eligibility from a variety of sources including: